hjkimk/text-role-classification/README.md

     - ICPR22_DAB = finetuning on only ICPR22 dataset with data augmentation and balancing methods

 ## Datasets:
+* The datasets directory includes the images and annotations for CHIME-R, EconBiz, and ICPR22-N.
-CHIME-R, DeGruyter, EconBiz, and ICPR22-N datasets can be downloaded from here: (todo: add zenodo dataset link).\
+* For DeGruyter, only the annotations are provided.
+The images can be separately downloaded here: https://www.degruyter.com/
-ICPR22 dataset can be downloaded from here: https://chartinfo.github.io/toolsanddata_2022.html.
+* The images and annotations for ICPR22 train and test datasets can be downloaded here: https://chartinfo.github.io/toolsanddata_2022.html

 ## Example: